Manu58/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-To be able to correct for the missing data we first check the average step density over the day, since it seems likely to vary substantially.
+To be able to correct for the missing data we now check the average step density over the day, since it seems likely to vary substantially.

 We will use the ggplot2 package.